codepath/android_guides/Using-DBFlow.md

 Basic creation, read, update, and delete (CRUD) statements are fairly straightfroward to do.
 DBFlow generates a Table class for each your annotated models (i.e. User_Table, Organization_Table).
 Each field is defined as a `Property` object and ensures type-safety when evaluating it against in a SELECT statement or a raw value.

+See [this section](https://github.com/Raizlabs/DBFlow/blob/master/usage/Conditions.md) for more details on the queries that can be performed.

 #### Creating rows

 We can simply call `.save()` on the annotated class to save the row into the table: